Storywrangler

 • Instruments — the analysis endpoints layered on datasets: top n-grams, per-term time series, and the allotaxonometer (rank-turbulence divergence between two systems).

-• Entities — datasets are partitioned by an entity (a country, a subreddit, a town).
+• Entities — some datasets are partitioned by an entity (a country, a town).
 Entities use namespaced identifiers such as wikidata:Q30 (United States).
 GET /registry/{domain}/{dataset_id}/adapter maps local IDs to canonical entity IDs and human-readable names.
+Entity-less datasets (e.g. reddit/ngrams) are sliced by plain filter dimensions instead and compared across dates.

-The API base URL comes from the STORYWRANGLER_URL environment variable and defaults to http://localhost:8000.
-Interactive OpenAPI docs live at the API's /docs; a machine-readable spec at /openapi.json.
+The API base URL comes from the STORYWRANGLER_URL environment variable (or pass base_url=); your key from API_KEY.
+Interactive OpenAPI docs live at the API's /docs, and a machine-readable spec at /openapi.json.

 This documentation site is also machine-readable: /llms.txt returns everything as plain markdown, and /sections.json lists every section with a per-section /{slug}/llms.txt export — designed for LLM agents working with the platform.